aileot/nvim-laurel/APPENDIX.md

 if the plugin authors request removal of a related article, it should be removed.

-_You are responsible for your own codes._
+_Please adopt or adjust the snippets at your own risk._

 ## LSP: Get fennel-ls support